 A recent, better way found in 2011 (thank you Doug) is a piece of tubing as a "grommet" as the right picture shows, preparing to size things up.
 Run the multiple layers of (strong) string though the tubing, then tied it together.
 To aid getting several strings through the tubing, try cauterizing them together with hitting the ends with a torch to melt them together.
 You may have to press them as it cools, with a glove so you don't burn your fingers.
 The Author does it without gloves because he's cool.
 Remember earlier you checked for proper length and fit inside the shell.
 Then pull the remaining antenna back down so the cap fits back on the shells top.
 If you did this correctly the top cap should fit on the top of the shell, with the pigtail running out the bottom as mention before.

 Before sealing you might want to re check the return loss.
 10 db is an absolute minimum; SRG standards prefers a minimum of 15.
 The Author's building of antennas, if carefully performed typically produces ones with a R.L. of 20 db at the intended frequency.
-The images can be enlarged by clicking on them.
 The left shows a prototype built for the Amateur 1 1/4-meter band in April of 2009.
 The RL shows 16 db, which is acceptable, however, being resonant at 218.200 MHz is cut way too long.
 The good news it's fairly easy to short up the elements, taking a hour or two, plus moving the bottom matching stub up a little.
 By a little, typically, 5 MHz represents about 1/4" at this frequency range so be careful.
 Some of this depends on the VC (velocity constant) of the coax you are using for this project.
 If you cut them too short you may have to start all over again with new coax.
 The right shows this antenna is resonant at the bottom of the Amateur band, so the cuts are going in the right direction.
 Also note the RL is excellent, being 29 db, which is way better than expected for this design.
 If this was cut just a little more on each element it would have been a perfect antenna match.

 When you are satisfied with the resonance point (and RL) you can think about sealing the unit at each end against the elements of a remote site, such as winter's ice and snow and summer's bugs and bees.
 You can seal both the top and bottom; the next day you then can pack the completed antenna for your trip to the remote site.